 GROUT LEFT SCIOTO in 1961 for La Gorce Country Club in Miami Beach, Florida.
-In late spring of 1974, Grout informed his colleagues at La Gorce that he was “retiring” and, has been plying his trade as the teaching professional, seasoned mentor and master of ceremonies at Muirfield for the summer seasons ever since.
+Opened in 1927 and hit hard by both the Great Depression and World War II, the club enjoyed a renaissance during his tenure as golf professional.
+In late spring of 1974, Grout informed his colleagues at La Gorce that he was “retiring.”
+Since then, he has been plying his trade as teaching professional, seasoned mentor and master of ceremonies at Muirfield Village.

 Did he play the PGA Tour?
 He won six tour titles before a bad back (“I’ve had the blasted thing for 40 years”) forced him to decide his future was on the practice tee, not the tourney trail.